matcornic/subify/README.md

 5. Push to the branch (git push origin my-new-feature)
 6. Create new Pull Request

+Note :
+Subify uses vendoring with Glide to manage dependencies.
+Don't forget to set `GO15VENDOREXPERIMENT=1` in your environment variables if you use Go 1.5

 ## TODO
 1. Auto update command
 2. Upload command to contribute to SubDB/OpenSubtitles database
-3. Vendoring
-4. Doc on default configuration (for example to change the default language for all downloads)
+3. Doc on default configuration (for example to change the default language for all downloads)
-5. Add Addic7ed API (better quality of translations, but no real API)
+4. Add Addic7ed API (better quality of translations, but no real API)
-6. Localization/Internationalization
+5. Localization/Internationalization
-7. Give the opportunity to customize the order of apis searching
+6. Give the opportunity to customize the order of apis searching

 ## License
 Subify is released under the Apache 2.0 license.
 See LICENSE.txt